-SonarTRX sidescan sonar software makes it easy to view, extract bathymetric raw-data, and generate map-images (geo-referenced images) of the seabed from sidescan sonar recordings.
-SonarTRX products can be part of a very affordable tool-kit for exploring & mapping the seabed from your kayak, jet ski or small boat.
+The main focus of SonarTRX software is the generation of geo-referenced raster images from sidescan sonar recordings.
+SonarTRX can also be used to extract depth (echo soundings) from these recordings, for bathymetric processing with GIS or 3'rd party terrain processing utilities.
+SonarTRX can be part of a very affordable tool-kit for exploring & mapping the seabed from your kayak, jet ski or small boat.

 Example use includes: